-The rules of origin contained in Annex 401 of NAFTA determine the conditions under which goods imported from the member countries are eligible to receive preferential tariff treatment.
+The rules of origin contained in Annex 401 of the NAFTA agreement determine the conditions under which goods imported from the member countries are eligible to receive preferential tariff treatment.

 As mentioned in the introduction, two features of NAFTA RoO make them appealing for our purposes.
-First, they are written at a very disaggregated level, with specific rules applying to each product (defined using the HS classification at the four- or six-digit level).
-Second, they are mostly defined in terms of tariff classification changes, which impose sourcing restrictions on a set of inputs (at the two-, four-, or six-digit level of the HS classification).
-In NAFTA, value added (VA) rules are only used in combination with change of classification rules.
-This is not the case for other FTAs, in which VA rules are predominant (e.g., free trade agreements between the European Union and third countries).
-In the case of value added rules, different input mixes can achieve the same value added, making it harder to identify the restricted inputs.
+First, they are written at a very disaggregated level, with specific rules applying to each product (defined using the HS classification at the 4- or 6-digit level).
+Second, they are mostly defined in terms of tariff classification changes, which impose sourcing restrictions on a set of inputs (at the 2-, 4- or 6-digit level of the HS classification).